ddd356/docker_broker/README.md

 ```
 ![image](https://user-images.githubusercontent.com/5135143/194402451-1ee2289c-3f26-4992-955a-b37c68e52602.png)

-You see two successfull transactions and one cancelled.
+There are two successfull transactions and one cancelled.

 3. Look at the __accounts__ table
 ```